mrled/minipki/readme.markdown

     - private/
     - ca.key.pem
     - serverkeys/
-        - this can be empty; it's where the new keys, certs, cnf files, and crls for servers will be saved
+        - this can be empty; it's where the new keys, certs, cnf files, and csrs for servers will be saved
     - ca.crt.pem
     - ca.openssl.cnf
         - you'll need to make sure that this hierarchy is also reflected in your ca.openssl.cnf file!